 F1 2021 is finally here.
-However, just like any other games released recently, the game still has some performance issues.
-Recently, we’ve seen many players complaining that F1 FPS drops on their PC, which makes it almost unplayable.
+However, just like any other game released recently, the game still has some performance issues.
+Recently, we’ve seen many players complaining that F1 2021 FPS drops on their PC, which makes it almost unplayable.
 If F1 2021 FPS drops on your PC, or if you’re suffering from in-game lag and stuttering, don’t worry.
 You’ve come to the right place.
 Although this issue is quite frustrating, you should be able to fix it on your own easily after reading this article!

 Try these fixes